decidim-archive/decidim-initiatives/README.md

 ## Aditional considerations

+### Cookies
 This engine makes use of cookies to store large form data.
 You should change the default session store or you might experience problems.

+### Translations
+There are some legal texts that are adapted for Barcelona's city council.
+You should adapt them for your decidim instance.
+The files that you need to check are:

+* app/views/decidim/initiatives/_legal_text.*.html.erb

 ## Contributing
 See [Decidim](https://github.com/decidim/decidim).